kztomita/apple-container-lamp/README.md

 % container system dns default set box
 ```

-This makes each container's hostname become "<container-name>.box", allowing containers to be accessed using this hostname.
-You can also access containers by omitting the domain name (.box) and using just "<container-name>".
+This makes each container's hostname become "&lt;container-name&gt;.box", allowing containers to be accessed using this hostname.
+You can also access containers by omitting the domain name (.box) and using just "&lt;container-name&gt;".

 # How to Start
 ```